anandkasyap/localstack-demo/README.md

 - Object Creation Bucket Notification between ls-s3-tf-demo and ls-sqs-tf-demo
 - Firehose Delivery Stream ls-firehose-tf-demo which will deliver data as objects on ls-s3-tf-demo
 - Lambda Function ls-lambda-tf-demo
+- API Gateway to Trigger the Lambda function
 ```

 To verify the terraform execution, you can run the below cli commands